Barely tested outside of the routine, but went the wrong way for both penalties by Siqueira.

 Looked Barcelona’s most dangerous player in the first half as his trickery down the left was simply too much to handle.
 His deliveries from out wide played a huge part in the first two Barca goals, and he remained a threat throughout, even as Messi came to the fore after the break.
 Thoroughly impressive game.

 Gave the Blaugrana a dream start after only three minutes, stroking home a headed pass from Messi.
 As ever, he kept things ticking in the middle of the park.
-Some of his through balls were a delight, with Alves in particular benefiting from his passing accuracy.
+Some of his through balls were a delight, with Alves in particular benefitting from his passing accuracy.

 Had one or two promising runs through the heart of the Granada midfield, but was otherwise relatively quiet and executed his role to satisfaction.
 Saw yellow for a rough challenge on Martins.

-There was only going to be one winner of top honors here, after a performance that saw him bag yet another treble and become the Blaugrana’s all-time leading goalscorer.
+There was only going to be one winner of top honours here, after a performance that saw him bag yet another treble and become the Blaugrana’s all-time leading goalscorer.
 Three exquisite finishes aligned to a great playmaking display snuffed out the Granada comeback and gave his side a crucial three points in their outside hopes for a fourth successive title.
 The night, and the record books, belong to him.
 234 goals, and many more are sure to come.

 Was a menace for Granada to deal with out wide as his pace and darting runs were impossibly hard to track.
 However, far too often, the Chilean tried to do too much with the ball, which often led him into trouble.
 Taken off midway through the second half.